bigcommerce/dev-docs/docs/api-docs/analytics/BODL.md

   ```

 ### Add to wishlist
 The following snippet is for tracking when users add an item to their wishlist.
-Note that this sends individual products specified by the 'added_product_id' and a commented section regarding category data.
+Note that this sends individual products specified by the `added_product_id` and a commented section regarding category data.
 We do not track category data on the wishlist, but the snippet includes it for future-proofing.

 ```javascript
 <!-- Sample Pixel Code Start: Add to Wishlist -->